ToMe25/Remote-Notifications/README.md

 and sending a notifications with

 `java -jar Remote-Notifications.jar -server -header=HEADER -message=MESSAGE -address=ADDRESS`
+.

+You can also add

+`-udpport=PORT`

+or

+`tcpport=PORT`

+to the client command to set the ports he is listening on, or to the server, to set what ports he is sending the data to.

 ### Library
 If you want to send notifications from inside another application you will also need [ToMe25s-Java-Utilities](https://github.com/ToMe25/ToMe25s-Java-Utilities) as Remote-Notifications is based on that library.